 In traditional Luxembourgian business culture, hierarchies are distinct, strict, and comparatively steep.
 They reflect the influence the Christian religion – Roman Catholicism to be more precise – has had on social values and protocol.
 Staff with a high level of seniority receive great levels of respect.

-Despite the conventionally centred structures within companies and organisations, however, a management approach of increased participation of staff and subordinates has become more popular throughout recent decades.
+Despite the conventionally centered structures within companies and organizations, however, a management approach of increased participation of staff and subordinates has become more popular throughout recent decades.

 Luxembourgers are rational and pragmatic.
 With charm and courtesy being every day means of communication assertiveness and strong criticism are not appreciated.